xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

 * /boot can not reside on LVM, but you can "mirror" manually /boot partition to the other drive for resilience

-* dmraid is not mdadm -- dmraid is for cheap RAID chip (use: `apt remove dmraid` -- can mess up grub2)
+* dmraid is not md -- dmraid is for cheap RAID chip (use: `apt remove dmraid` -- can mess up grub2)

 ASSUPTIONS
 ---
 ```
-OS: Debian-based GNU/Linux
+OS: Debian-based GNU/Linux (here Linux Mint)
 MOUNT POINTS: /boot, / (root), /home
-PARTITIONS ON LVM/mdadm: / (root), /home
+PARTITIONS ON LVM/md: / (root), /home
 DRIVES: 2 (/dev/sdb, /dev/sdc below) - can be any number that controller supports (HDDs or SSDs)
 RAID TYPE: 1 (mirroring) - can be any mdadm supported RAID type
 ```